peterdotjs/quick-find/README.md

 Text-Search
 ===========

-Next gen text search for Chrome and Opera
+**Next gen text search for Chrome and Opera.** **Port of Firefox Quick Find features + awesome new ones.**

-Port of Firefox Quick Find features + awesome new ones.
 Search results in one location.
 Navigate to links in just a few keystrokes.

 ![Quick Find Screenshot](https://raw.githubusercontent.com/peterdotjs/resources/master/quick-find/ss1.png)